apache/servicecomb-mesher/docs/intro/concepts.md

 so it has the same [concepts](http://go-chassis.readthedocs.io/en/latest/intro/concepts.html) with it and it has all features of go chassis

-### DestinationResolver
+### Destination Resolver

-Destination Resolver parse request into a service name
+Destination Resolver parses request into a service name

 ### Source Resolver

-source resolver get remote IP and based on remote IP, it
+Source resolver gets remote IP and based on remote IP, it provides a standard way for the applications to create media sources.

 ### Admin API

-Listen on isolated port, it gives a way to interact with mesher
+Admin API listens on isolated port, it gives a way to interact with mesher